EVICTION MORATORIUM, RENT FREEZE, & OTHER COVID-19 INFO FOR SF TENANTS ONLY

 “Financial impacts” means a substantial loss of household income due to business closure, loss of compensable hours of work or wages, layoffs, or increased expenses related to COVID-19.

-At this point (and this may change) back rent is not due until December 30, 2020.
+Remember (and this may change) back rent is not due until January 31, 2021.

 The moratorium extends to payments due under existing stipulations/ payment plans for back rents, and any late fees, security deposit, interest or similar amounts that a landlord may be authorized to charge due to delayed or missed payments under the express terms of a lease.
 Landlords are not allowed to charge late fees or interest on missed rent payments due to the financial impacts of COVID-19.

-A payment plan can be worked out between a landlord and tenant.
-It may waive portions of what the tenant owes, and may grant the tenant additional time to pay beyond the minimum requirements of the order.
+A payment plan can be worked out between a landlord and tenant for the rent money owed due to COVID-19.
+That plan may waive portions of what the tenant owes, and may grant the tenant additional time to pay beyond the minimum requirements of the order.
 However, if the tenant fails to comply with a payment plan prior to the six-month deadline, it’s not a just cause to evict.
-Whether the parties agree or do not agree on a payment plan, the tenant still has six months to pay, which at this moment means December 30.
-They cannot waive that right.
+Whether the parties agree or do not agree on a payment plan, the tenant still has six months to pay, which at this moment means January 31, 2021.
+A tenant cannot waive that right.

-A landlord shall apply payments according to when the rent is due.
+A landlord has to apply partial or full payments according to when the rent is due.
 For example, if a tenant has missed an April rent payment, and then pays rent on May 1, that payment would be applied to the May rent, not the April rent.

 The landlord shall not condition a payment plan on changes to lease terms.
 Which means a tenant does not need to sign a new lease or a change in lease document.